ohrjh10/lab-03/README.md

 Question 3: What is one common REST Method not used in our mail server?
 How could we extend our mail server to use this method?

+PATCH, which is a common method used to updating resources on the server is not used.
+We can extend our mail server by using patch so that the mail entry are up to date.

 Question 4: Why are API keys used for many RESTful APIs?
 What purpose do they serve?